pascalr/admin/docs/grant_application.md

 We can do better.
 We should be able to enjoy eating food in a earth-friendly way.

 **8s hard to have enough time to eat** We see someone pickings good ingredients.
-And a good recipe comming out of the oven.
+And a good recipe comming out of the oven. _On voit du fast-food_ (parce qu'on a pas le temps)

 One solution is simple, to cook yourself from good ingredients you thrust.
 But it takes a lot of time to cook properly every day.

+### Solution armoire

 **16s - Videos of what it can do**